About The State Fire Marshal’s Office

 - The Chief Deputy Fire Marshal oversees the general operation of the office and assists the State Fire Marshal as required.
 He deals with budgetary issues, is involved with the Fire Prevention Board, the LPG Board and the Utah Fire Service Standards and Training Council; as well as oversees the rules and provides staff support to each board, deals with legislative issues, is the Designated Records Officer for the office, and is a representative on several DPS committees.

 - Our office specialists answer telephone calls and complete a large variety of clerical type work.
-An Administrative Secretary completes assignments as required by the State Fire Marshal and supervises the office staff.
-Additionally, together they complete a large volume of work related to the LPGas, Fire Extinguisher, Hood Systems, Fireworks and Flame Effects certification processes.
+An Administrative Assistant completes assignments as required by the State Fire Marshal and supervises the office staff.
+Together they complete a large volume of work related to the LPGas, Fire Extinguisher, Hood Systems, Fireworks and Flame Effects certification processes.
+In addition, Utah Fire Incident Reporting System (UFIRS) responsibilities are assigned to an Administrative Secretary.

 - The State Fire Marshal maintains close contact with the Fire Service community throughout the State.
 Works directly with the Fire Prevention Board and the LPG Board.
 Promotes Fire Prevention Education and Public Safety concepts throughout the state.
 Represents the Fire Service related legislation when requested by the legislative body.
 Maintains the office as the lead agency in the fire service in the state and promotes the positive role of the fire service community.